saltstack/salt/doc/topics/transports/tcp.rst

 .. warning::

-    We currently recommend that when using Syndics that all masters and minions use the same transport.
+    We currently recommend that when using Syndics that all Masters and Minions use the same transport.
 We're investigating a report of an error when using mixed transport types at very heavy loads.